-The Pukengahu landfill has been closed since 1991 after which SDC reinstated the site.
-There were no issues in regard to ponding, excessive leachate seepage or refuse migration observed at this site.
+During the monitoring year, there were no issues observed in regard to ponding, excessive leachate seepage or refuse migration observed at this site.
+Good grass coverage was maintained, and the site was managed appropriately.

 4.3.2 Environmental effects of exercise of consents